Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ---

-## Deju – The Key Piece
+## Deju

 ![Deju batch script content](Images/33_sed_Deju.png)

-This file explains most of what’s going on.
+This file is a key component in delivering the payload.

 It: